 Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies The Board through the Audit Committee performs its oversight responsibility of the Company's corporate governance processes relating to the independence and performance of its internal and external auditors.
 The Audit Committee Charter lays down the specific duties and responsibilities of the Audit Committee with respect to the Internal and External Auditors and such duties and responsibilities include, among others, the obligation of maintaining the independence and objectivity of the said auditors.
 As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.
 As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.
 As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.
-Internal Auditors are

-covered by the

-Securities Dealing

-Policy of the Company.

-Moreover, its Charter

-The state of the s

-espouses the principle

-of independence and

-objectivity.
-The said

-charter espouses the

-following:

-"Internal Auditing" is

-an independent,

-objective assurance

-and consulting activity

-designed to add value

-and improve an

-organization's
+Internal Auditors are covered by the Securities Dealing Policy of the Company.
+Moreover, its Charter espouses the principle of independence and objectivity.
+The said charter espouses the following: "Internal Auditing" is an independent, objective assurance and consulting activity designed to add value and improve an

-operations; and
+organization's operations; and

+operations: and

+0 000 010101101

-"Internal Audit Group"
+"Internal Audit Group" ,

-is a staff organization
+is a staff organization ,

 and functions in an

 advisory capacity; it

 exercises no direct

-1
+authority over the ?

 operating activities or

 functions it reviews.

+-

-As to its External
+As to its External 1

-Auditor, the Company
+Auditor, the Company ,

-is guided by the
+is guided by the ,

-current ethical
+current ethical 1

-standards in the
+standards in the ,

 engagement of the

-services of such editors
+services of such editors ;

 and does not engage

-the same to render
+the same to render -

-non-audit services if
+non-audit services if f

-such services may
+such services may ,

 create threats to the

 auditor's

 independence.

+Auditor, the Company is guided by the current ethical standards in the engagement of the services of such editors and does not engage the same to render non-audit services if such services may create threats to the auditor's